 Fiji's Robin Mitchell is the current acting President of ANOC after Sheikh Ahmad Al-Fahad Al-Sabah of Kuwait stood aside temporarily from his role at the 23rd General Assembly in Tokyo in 2018.

-Mitchell took over the role as the elected senior vice president of the organisation.
+Mitchell took over the role as the elected senior vice president of the organisation and remained in charge at the 2019 General Assembly in Doha.

 In April 2012, during the 18th ANOC General Assembly in Moscow, Sheikh Ahmad was elected as the ANOC President for an initial two-year mandate.
 He was given a four-year term at the elections in Bangkok in November 2014.